The forest reserve is an ideal place to walk and learn orientation

 In terms of difficulty this trail is certainly not very steep or steep.
 Walking is easy in forested areas, but around the waterways the terrain is a bit more rugged as there are multiple ravines that streams have undermined over the years.

-The forest is mostly made up of eucalyptus trees of the variety Bull Mallee (Eucalyptus behriana).
+The forest is composed mostly of eucalyptus trees of the Bull Mallee variety (Eucalyptus behriana).
 Many of them are hundreds of years old; at least those that have survived the fires.

 The hike begins at the southern end of the State Forest and initially heads north, before turning east and descending to the Moorabool River.
 We will then follow the Moorabool River south to its junction with Bungal Creek, which returns to what was our starting point.